Code-Institute-Submissions/Milestone-25/README.md

 DEPLOYMENT
 ----------

 This site is hosted on GitHub pages, deployed directly from the master branch.
-The GitHub hosted live site auto-updates according to new repository pushes.
+To do this, I followed the steps as lain out on the set-up instructions page found [here](https://pages.github.com/).
+The GitHub hosted live site auto-updates according to new repository pushes - as such, there should be no differences in the local version and the live deployed version.

 By cloning the code on the GitHub pages, you can also run it locally on your machine.

-This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub Pages or Heroku).

-In particular, you should provide all details of the differences between the deployed version and the development version, if any, including:

-Different values for environment variables (Heroku Config Vars)?
-Different configuration files?
-Separate git branch?
-In addition, if it is not obvious, you should also describe how to run your code locally.
+E.g. click 'clone and download' then open in desktop.
+Select your local editor e.g Visual Studio Code, and open the code there.
+If you are using Visual Studio Code, you won't be able to preview the page without downloading an extension for live preview under available HTML preview extensions.

 CREDITS